CorkAI/Meetup1/README.md

  - From Services menu choose EC2
  - From EC2 dashboard->instances
  - You should see your launched instance listed
- - To connect to the instance
+ - To connect to the instance (using linux, mac or cygwin with openSSH setup)
    - copy public DNS(ipv4) field
    - type ```ssh -i /path/my-key-pair.pem ubuntu@[copied-DNS]```
    (you may need to type ```chmod 400 /path/my-key-pair.pem``` if your key_pair permissions are incorrect) (If in doubt, see also http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
+ - To connect to the instance using putty, please follow directions at http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

 Now you should be logged into the machine and see a command-line prompt $.